hongpham/Workshop-Protect-your-IoT-fleet/Module 5: Send security alerts to your favourite messaging platform/README.md

   print('Finished sending notification to Amazon Chime room')

 ```

+Next create an environment variables to provide Chime Webhook URL to Lamdba function.
+Scroll to **Environment Variables**.
+From the right side, click **Edit --> Add environment variables**.
+Add **CHIME_WEBHOOK** as the Key and provide webhook URL as the Value.
+Click Save

 This function parse the SNS message to retrieve Thing name, Security Profile, and Behavior name, then it use *requests* method to post these information to the webhook URL.
 In this lab, we have stored the webhook URL as an environment variable **CHIME_WEBHOOK**.
 In production use cases, we would recommend to store it securely using AWS Secrets Manager or any existing tools/vault that your team is using.